FREQUENTLY ASKED QUESTIONS.

 Q: Can I live in my home during a renovation?

 A: Sometimes.
 For small or non-structural projects, staying on site may be possible.
 Larger structural renovations typically require temporary accommodation.
-We’ll give clear guidance based on your specific project.
+We advise early so you can plan accordingly.

 Q: How long does the design process take?